Skip to content

 Spear phishingTargeted phishing aimed at a specific individualVerify requests through a separate channel

-VishingVoice phishing via phone callNever provide credentials over the phone
+VishingVoice phishing via phone callNever give credentials over the phone

 TailgatingFollowing an authorized person through a secured doorBadge-only access, security awareness